 Issues that affect ministers and churches, with Richard R. Hammar

-A Missouri court ruled that a church was not liable, on the basis of negligent supervision, for the sexual molestation of a child by a church's youth pastor.
+A New York court ruled that a church could not be liable on the basis of negligent supervision or negligent retention for the sexual misconduct of a minister.

 A Minnesota court ruled that it was not prevented from resolving various claims against a church as a result of a pastor's sexual relationship with a female church member.

 An Arizona appeals court refused to allow an adult who had been sexually molested as a child by his pastor to sue his church after the statute of limitations expired.

 A New York court ruled that a school could not be liable on the basis of negligent supervision for a teacher's alleged molestation of a 6-year-old boy.